Car Physics - Model 3: Engine Torque + Gearing without Slip

 With $9166\text{ N}$ of force pushing a $1439\text{ kg}$ car, you get an acceleration of $6.4\text{ m/s}^2$.

 BlockNote: if you notice, some curves in the plot above are defined within the stall zone that we mentioned.
 Its crucial to know that X-axis on this specific plot isn’t representing Engine RPM (like in the torque power curve plot) anymore, it is representing Axle RPM (the speed of the rear wheels).
-Which is why that black curve is literally just “engine”
+Each gear maps engine RPM to a different vehicle speed range, which is why the curves stretch differently along the X-axis.

 When you are in a high gear ratio (like 1st gear), the wheels spin much slower than the engine.